RyseInventory/RyseInventory/README.md

 # RyseInventory
-Inventory System based on SmartInventory.
+Inventory System based on SmartInventory[https://github.com/MinusKube/SmartInvs].
 This project exists only to constantly develop my programming experience.

 # License
 This template is licensed under the MIT License.